 - Environmental factors

-The ECHO cohorts capitalize on existing participant populations that include more than 50,000 children from diverse background across the United States, and support approaches that can evolve with the science and take advantage of technological advances.
+The ECHO cohorts capitalize on existing participant populations that include children from diverse background across the United States, and support approaches that can evolve with the science and take advantage of technological advances.

 As of September 2023, the ECHO Cohort has data from over 107,000 participants, which includes over 64,000 children.